VPDC

 Diseases

 • Haemophilus influenzae type B (Hib) is a bacteria that can cause many different kinds of infections.
-These infections range from mild, like ear infections, to serious bloodstream infections.
+These infections can vary from mild, such as ear infections, to more severe like bloodstream infections.

 • Before vaccines were available, Hib caused serious illness, disability, and death in babies and children younger than 5 years old.

-• Hib vaccines are highly effective in preventing many diseases, including meningitis (swelling of the lining of the brain and spinal cord).
+• Hib vaccines are highly effective in preventing many complications, including meningitis (swelling of the lining of the brain and spinal cord).

 • If you are a healthcare provider whose patients have symptoms compatible with Hib, please click here to report to DPH.